Teriyaki Beef Jerky

 Nutrition information is automatically calculated, so should only be used as an approximation.

-**This post was originally published in June 2018.
-We recently updated it with more information and helpful tips.
-The recipe remains the same.
+**I originally published this post in June 2018, but recently updated it with more information and helpful tips.
+However, the recipe remains the same.

 You nailed it!!
 This marinade is the bomb!
 Starts off teriyaki sweet and finishes peppery.
 Best jerky I have had.
 Thanks!